 Specialized ASD Treatment Program of the Tree Group

-Various research has demonstrated that behavioral therapy is highly effective in treating ASD.
-Since 2004, behavioral therapists at the Tree Group have been analyzing children’s behavioral, emotional, and cognitive patterns based on professional clinical knowledge and have designed individualized treatment plan for children with ASD.
-Behavioral therapy based on thorough behavioral analysis that encompasses both clinical and educational aspects stimulates linguistic and emotional behavior development, educational growth, and proficiency in social situations.
-Moreover, it is a scientifically proven method to treat secondary symptoms such as depression, anxiety, impulsive/destructive behaviors, or ADHD.
+Various research has demonstrated that behavioural therapy is highly effective in treating ASD.
+Since 2004, behavioural therapists at the Tree Group have been analysing children’s behavioural, emotional, and cognitive patterns based on professional clinical knowledge and have designed individualised treatment plan for children with ASD.
+Behavioural therapy based on thorough behavioural analysis that encompasses both clinical and educational aspects stimulates linguistic and emotional behaviour development, educational growth, and proficiency in social situations.
+Moreover, it is a scientifically proven method to treat secondary symptoms such as depression, anxiety, impulsive/destructive behaviours, or ADHD.

 Since its establishment in 2003, the International Psychological Services at the Tree Group has been treating numerous Korean- or English-speaking children diagnosed with ASD with the cooperation of parents and international schools.
 Our mission is to guide children with ASD to overcome difficulties in language development, emotional expression, and social situations.
 When treated consistently based on the provided treatment plan, children with ASD are living lives similar to those of regular people in their final stages of treatment.

 Dekker, V., Nauta, M. H., Timmerman, M. E., Mulder, E. J., van der Veen-Mulders, L., van den Hoofdakker, B. J., van Warners, S., Vet, L., Hoekstra, P. J., & de Bildt, A. (2019).
 Social skills group training in children with autism spectrum disorder: a randomized controlled trial.
 European child & adolescent psychiatry, 28(3), 415–424. https://doi.org/10.1007/s00787-018-1205-1